 The Awards and Recognition Committee Chairperson or designee will arrange to have a resolution/certificate of acknowledgement prepared.

-To ensure timely presentation of a resolution or certificate acknowledging a retiring Clerk in good standing who is separating from service in CCBSA, the President or designee, in consultation with the Executive Committee is authorized to present the resolution/certificate to the Clerk at the time of the retirement/separation.
+To ensure timely presentation of a resolution or certificate acknowledging a Clerk in good standing who is separating from service in CCBSA, the President or designee, in consultation with the Executive Committee is authorized to present the resolution/certificate to the Clerk at the time of the retirement/separation.
 Names of retired Clerks shall be reported/recognized at the annual conference.

 SCHOLARSHIP PROGRAM